-The British Academy (BA), the Science & Innovation Network in Europe (SIN Europe), UKRI and KTN with the support of the Academy of Medical Sciences (AMS) and the Royal Academy of Engineering (RAEng) are inviting proposals from UK and EU/associated countries-based researchers to pump prime collaborations to support the effective uptake of the opportunities UK association to Horizon Europe will provide.
+The British Academy with the support of the Royal Society, the Academy of Medical Sciences, and the Royal Academy of Engineering are inviting proposals from UK and EU/Associated Countries-based researchers to pump prime collaborations to support the effective uptake of the opportunities provided by the UK’s association to Horizon Europe.

-Proposals are welcome in all disciplines – engineering, natural sciences, medical sciences, humanities, and social sciences.
+Proposals are welcome in all disciplines – engineering, natural sciences, medical and health sciences, humanities, and social sciences.

-The aim of the call is to develop collaborative activity between UK and EU/associated countries’ entities in Pillar 2 of Horizon Europe.
-Applicants will need to identify a specific upcoming call in this Pillar as the focus of their proposed collaboration with the goal of submitting an application to that upcoming call building on this pump priming funding.
+The aim of the call is to develop collaborative activity between UK and EU/Associated Countries’ entities in Pillar 2 of Horizon Europe.
+Applicants will need to identify a specific upcoming call and topic in this Pillar as the focus of their proposed collaboration with the goal of submitting an application to that upcoming call building on this pump priming funding.

 Each project will be led by a named Principal Investigator (PI).
 The PI must be a researcher from an eligible UK-based organisation and must be of postdoctoral or above status (or have equivalent research or innovation experience).
 The PI’s position must last at least the duration of the grant funded by the Academy.
 The PI is expected to direct and manage the grant and has responsibility for the overall project reporting requirements.

 Proposals are welcome from research institutes and universities based in the UK, and proposals that involve working closely with UK SMEs are strongly encouraged.
-Proposals can also seek to engage with any other type of organisations eligible for Horizon Europe funding (based in the UK and/or the EU/associated countries), including third parties, end users and similar bodies/organisations such as hospitals, libraries, regulators, commercial partners, small and medium-sized enterprises (SMEs), creative industry partners, museums, local authorities and associations, NGOs, charities and companies as appropriate to the selected Call and Topic.
+Proposals can also seek to engage with any other type of organisation eligible for Horizon Europe funding (based in the UK and/or the EU/Associated Countries), including third parties, end users and similar bodies/organisations such as hospitals, libraries, regulators, commercial partners, creative industry partners, museums, local authorities and associations, NGOs, charities and companies as appropriate to the selected Call and Topic.

 The call is focused solely on Pillar 2 of Horizon Europe – Global Challenges and European Industrial Competitiveness.

-Applications must identify a call in Pillar 2 that they will specifically target to apply to on the back of this pump priming funding.
+Applications must identify a call and topic in Pillar 2 that they will specifically target to apply to on the back of this pump priming funding.

 Value and duration

 Award activity and use of funds must conclude with an interim report by the deadline of the Horizon Europe call being applied to.
 Awards will be required to provide further reporting on their award, including in relation to the outcome of their application to Horizon Europe.

-Funding may be used to support time of the PI and Co-Applicants for concept or proof of market work and proposal development, costs of meetings, travel and subsistence, research assistance (based in the UK or internationally), due diligence work on partners, costs towards child or parent care, and contributions towards support services such as proposal writing.
+Funding may be used to support costs for concept or proof of market work and proposal development, costs of meetings, travel and subsistence, research/clerical assistance (based in the UK or internationally), due diligence work on partners, costs towards child or parent care, and contributions towards support services such as proposal writing.